What Complications Can a Bulging Disc Cause?

 Sciatic, or radiating pain into the leg

-When discs in the lower back are herniated or bulging, the nerves that are most often impacted are those in the spinal nerve roots.
+When disc damage occurs in the lower back like a bulging disc, the nerves that are most often impacted are those in the spinal nerve roots.
 Any compression or irritation of these spinal nerve roots can cause their function to be altered.
 This leads to numbness, weakness, and/or tingling along the front and/or back of the leg, thigh, and even foot, usually on only one side.
 Because of the affected sciatic nerve, this issue is sometimes referred to as sciatica.

 Pain caused by specific activities